bosonprotocol/BPIPs/content/BPIP-2.md

 In order to implement integration of Kleros Protocol the following changes have to be made

-- Expose interfaces for external systems to interact with the escalated dispute resolution process
+- Expose interfaces for an external system to interact with the escalated dispute resolution process
-- Implement changes to keep the state of the buyer and seller mutual resolution proposalss on-chain
+- Add changes to keep the state of buyer and seller mutual resolution proposals on-chain
-- Implement a "Connector" smart contract that implements `IArbitrable`, `IMetaEvidence` and `IEvidence` Kleros interfaces.
-And implements Boson Protocol dispute resolution interfaces
+- Develop a "Connector" smart contract that implements `IArbitrable`, `IMetaEvidence` and `IEvidence` Kleros interfaces, and Boson Protocol `IEscalatable` interface
 - Create a dedicated marketplace sub-court by submitting a proposal to the Kleros DAO

 ### Boson Protocol Changes

 **IEscalatable interface**

+Add new interface that must be implemented by an external "Connector" smart contract.

 ```solidity
 interface IEscalatable {